TheSmartMonkey/chessopening/README.md

 * The chessopening app is made with [angular-electron](https://github.com/maximegris/angular-electron) this framework allow you to create desktop apps with web based languages

+* The chessopening app is made with [electron-quick-start](https://github.com/electron/electron-quick-start) this framework allow you to create desktop apps with web based languages

-* The chess board is made with the [chessboard.js](https://github.com/oakmac/chessboardjs) open source project
+* The chess board is made with the [ng2-chessboard](https://github.com/azarus/ng2-chessboard) open source project

 * Chess moves are handled with the [chess.js](https://github.com/jhlywa/chess.js) open source project that as been integrated with chessboard.js